nette/security/readme.md

 Identity presents a set of user information, as returned by autheticator.
 It's an object implementing [api:Nette\Security\IIdentity] interface, with default implementation [api:Nette\Security\Identity].
 Class has methods `getId()`, that returns users ID (for example primary key for the respective database row), and `getRoles()`, which returns an array of all roles user is in.
 User data can be access as if they were identity properties.

 Identity is not erased when the user is logged out.
 So, if identity exists, it by itself does not grant that the user is also logged in.
-If we would like to explicitly delete the identity for some reason, we logout the user by calling `$user->logout(TRUE)`.
+If we would like to explicitly delete the identity for some reason, we logout the user by calling `$user->logout(true)`.

 Service `user` of class [api:Nette\Security\User] keeps the identity in session and uses it to all authorizations.
 Identity can be access with `getIdentity` upon `$user`: